How to Plant a Tree: Best Practices for Success

+The goal is to allow the just-planted tree time to get established during temperate conditions, which helps prevent shock, stress, or possible death!
 No matter the time of year you choose to plant a tree, it is best to avoid extreme weather – at the time of planting, or on the near horizon.
-The goal is to allow the plant time to get established during temperate conditions, which helps prevent shock, stress, or possible death!

 To plant a tree in the fall, aim for late August, September, or October.
 Wait until the hottest, harshest part of summer has passed and the weather begins to cool – but well before the ground freezes.
-That is, if it does freeze where you are.
 With these conditions, the tree can focus on establishing its roots rather than spending energy on new leaf, flower, or fruit development as it would during spring time.
 The stronger the root system, the bigger and healthier the tree!
 Water and energy demands are also generally lower in the fall.
 Those are some of the biggest perks of fall planting.

 During the springtime, local nurseries often carry a larger selection of trees to choose from!
-Because spring-planted trees will be putting energy into both root and leaf/bud development, keep in mind that the tree may need a bit of extra water, compost, mulch, and time to get settled in.
+Because spring-planted trees are just coming out of winter dormancy, they will put their energy into both root and leaf/bud development.
+Therefore, spring-planted trees may need a bit of extra support (water, compost, mulch, etc) and time to get settled in.
 This is particularly true if you have hot summer weather.